 WESTMINSTER, Aug.
 27, 1850.
 R. W. Br.
-Charles W. Moore: - It affords me pleasure to assure you that a careful perusal of your "New Masonic Trestle-Board" has given me great satisfaction.
-In view of the intelligence, research, and care exhibited in its revision, - the beautiful Plates, and the explanation of the various Masonic Symbols and Emblems, - of the arrangement of the Prayers, Charges, Illustrations, and Ceremonies, from the Entered Apprentice to the Templar Degrees,-together with the quotations of Scripture, chain of history, traditions, principles, usages of the Order, and of the duties of the Brethren, in all the stations and relations of life,-in view of all this, I feel that the author is entitled to the respectful gratitude of the Fraternity; and that the work itself justly claims to be the best and most comprehensive embodiment of Freemasonry yet given to the Masonic Brotherhood; and, as such, is hereby most respectfully recommended to the favorable notice and use States.
-Yours truly and Fraternally, PAUL DEAN, Past Gen. G. H. P. Gen. G. Chapter of the U. States.
+Charles W. Moore: - It affords me pleasure to assure you that a careful perusal of your "New MASONIC TRESTLE-BOARD" has given me great satisfaction.
+In view of the intelligence, research, and care exhibited in its revision, - the beautiful Plates, and the explanation of the various Masonic Symbols and Emblems, - of the arrangement of the Prayers, Charges, Illustrations, and Ceremonies, from the Entered Apprentice to the Templar Degrees, - together with the quotations of Scripture, chain of history, traditions, principles, usages of the Order, and of the duties of the Brethren, in all the stations and relations of life, - in view of all this, I feel that the author is entitled to the respectful gratitude of the Fraternity; and that the work itself justly claims to be the best and most comprehensive embodiment of Freemasonry yet given to the Masonic Brotherhood; and, as such, is hereby most respectfully recommended to the favorable notice and use of the Lodges, Chapters, Councils, and Encampments of the United Yours truly and Fraternally, PAUL DEAN, Past Gen. G. H. P. Gen. G. Chapter of the U. States.
+States.

-From M. W. Benjamin B. French, Esq.
+From M. W. BENJAMIN B. FRENCH, Esq.